 REST-based Protocol Profile

 The NSI Document Distribution Service is implemented using a REST-based design pattern to create an HTTP based web service.
-This will allow for a lighter weight design, and simplify the overall protocol stack for a service that needs to be as simple as possible.
+This provide a lighter weight design than the NSI CS SOAP based specification, and simplify the overall protocol stack for a discovery service that needs to be as simple as possible.
 This section provides a mapping from the abstract Document Distribution Service operations to concrete HTTP binding for the protocol.
 More information on the REST design pattern and best practices can be found in [FIELDING] and [RICH].

-Table 1 describes the basic resources modeled in the Document Distribution Service REST API and the HTTP methods supported on the resources.
+Table 4 describes the basic resources modeled in the Document Distribution Service REST API and the HTTP methods supported on the resources.
 As a standard design pattern, this protocol uses the HTTP GET method of retrieving and querying resources, the POST method for creating new instances of resources, the PUT method for updating a resource, and the DELETE method for deleting a resource.